 - Eliminate the need for plugins or fat clients.
 Enable access to IT systems via a secure HTTPS portal, and avoid opening an RDP, SSH, or Telnet connection.
-No additional plugins or fat clients needed on endpoints!
+No additional plugins or fat clients are needed on endpoints!

 - Detect and block unwanted encryption.
-Automatically detect when a process intends to perform an encryption operation, before it is carried out.
+Automatically detect when a process intends to perform an encryption operation before it is carried out.
 Block attempts from ransomware and other malicious actors to hijack your systems and data.

 - Streamline and secure DevOps activities.
-Optimize DevOps processes; enable secured automatic access to critical IT resources in real time without vulnerable, hard-coded credentials left in scripts
+Optimize DevOps processes; enable secured automatic access to critical IT resources in real-time without vulnerable, hard-coded credentials left in scripts

 Limit the attack surface while enabling agility and productivity with modern, innovative access security solutions.